Paperz-org/blitz/README.md

 *And yeah, that's it.*

-Just add some resources in the blitz file, and you now have a fully functional API with models and the corresponding database schema, along with all the modern features you can expect from a modern app like:
+Just add some resources in the blitz file, and you now have a fully functional API and the corresponding database schema, along with all the modern features you can expect from a modern app like:

 - Automatic Swagger UI for the API
 - Admin